bluess57/gt7dashboard/README.md

 ![screenshot_header](README.assets/screenshot_raceline.png)

-This is a race line map with the last lap (blue) and the reference lap (magenta).
+This is a race line map with the last lap (cyan) and the reference lap (magenta).
 Zoom in for more details.

 This map is helpful if you are using the index number of a graph to quickly determine where in the lap a measurement was taken.